I’ve made a list of all my favourite astrology books, so far, because the astrology section in bookstores sucks! 🙂

-Experience by Stephen Arroyo.
+Relationships & Life Cycles by Stephen Arroyo.
 This is a great book for learning more about your relationships.
 He goes into ‘synastry’ which is different from a composite chart.
 Synastry is where you look at the two people’s natal charts and make connections between the two of them – say his Sun with your Moon.
 Or his Mars with your Venus.
 Great book!

 Oh yeah, Carl Jung did a study on couples that were married – he found that the happiest marriages were the ones where the man’s Sun was in the same sign as the woman’s Moon.
 Interesting!